Current Graduate Members of CHRI Lab

 (May 2020 – Present)

-Amanda is interested in how religious and spiritual coping, diversity and culture, and social justice contribute to wellbeing.
-In particular, she plans to examine how culture and diverse identities may interact with religious identity to promote or harm wellbeing.
-Amanda also has a keen interest in how religious stories contribute to coping and wellbeing at multiple levels of analysis.
-In addition, she is interested in psychotherapists’ consideration, understanding, and incorporation of culturally diverse clients’ religious identities, and how this may shape therapeutic processes and outcomes.
-Overall, Amanda hopes her research will help psychotherapists, researchers, and community members understand cultural and religious diversity better, while also promoting inclusivity and visibility of diverse groups.
+I am interested in how religious and spiritual coping, diversity and culture, and social justice contribute to wellbeing.
+In particular, I plan to examine how culture and diverse identities may interact with religious identity to promote or harm wellbeing.
+I also have a keen interest in how religious stories contribute to coping and wellbeing at multiple levels of analysis.
+In addition, I am interested in psychotherapists’ consideration, understanding, and incorporation of culturally diverse clients’ religious identities, and how this may shape therapeutic processes and outcomes.
+Overall, I hope that my research will help psychotherapists, researchers, and community members understand cultural and religious diversity better, while also promoting inclusivity and visibility of diverse groups.

 Raymond La, M.A.